 Burrowed into the slopes of the Andean highlands and dotted with Incan citadels, rural weaving villages and airy, colonial towns, the Río Urubamba Valley is better known as ‘Sacred’ for a reason.
 This is a spiritual place, with the energy of Pachamama (Incan Mother Nature) tangible in every cloud-shrouded mountain peak, rushing waterfall and grazing alpaca, drawing yogis from all corners of the globe.

-Whether it’s the spirituality or the scenery that appeals, there’s a miscellany of centres scattered throughout the valley, offering a variety of classes.
-Nidra Wasi offers daily Andean and Hatha yoga sessions – and longer teacher training courses – in a beautiful studio with floor-to-ceiling windows, as well as an on-site sauna and spa.
-Elsewhere, Paramatma Holistic Healing centre in the ancient Incan city of Cuzco runs Asthanga Vinyasa yoga and meditation workshops for all abilities.
+Whether it’s the spirituality or the scenery that appeals, there’s a few centers scattered throughout the valley, offering a variety of classes.
+Paramatma Holistic Healing center in the ancient Incan city of Cuzco runs Asthanga Vinyasa yoga and meditation workshops for all abilities.

 Away from the mat: The Sacred Valley is home to Peru’s most beguiling ancient sites, not least Machu Picchu and the ruins of Ollantaytambo and Pisac.
 To take it easy after a day of practice, head to the colonial town of Aguas Calientes and soak tired limbs in its natural hot springs.